 Smooth and creamy, naturally gluten free strawberry yogurt popsicles are perfect for a refreshing breakfast on the go, or an afternoon snack.
 Make them with fresh or frozen berries.

-How to make homemade popsicles
+How to make homemade strawberry yogurt popsicles

 Like smoothies, it’s tempting to think that you can make a great popsicle with literally any mixture at all, from simple fruit juice to plain, melted ice cream.
 But that just isn’t the way it works.
 When you’re making popsicles, it’s important to keep in mind that the same rules that apply to homemade ice cream apply to homemade popsicles.